etoroxlabs/etoroxlabs.github.io/index.md

   </div>
   <div class="col-sm-6">
     <h3>Preferred qualifications</h3>
-    <p>To excel as a senior developer at eToroX Labs, the following qualifications are preferred.</p>
+    <p>To excel as a senior developer at eToroX Labs, the following qualifications and characteristics are preferred.</p>
     <ul>
       <li><p>Experience with or interest in finance and trading systems</p></li>
       <li><p>A passion for distributed computing and blockchain-related technologies</p></li>